KainatSana/KainatSana/README.md

 <img src="https://github.com/KainatSana/KainatSana/blob/main/giphy2.gif" width="150" height="150" align="right"/>

 ### Facts about me:
+This GIF is me :see_no_evil:<br>
-On a mission to empower females in STEM.<br>
+Girl is on a mission to empower females in STEM.<br>
-Founder of Microsoft Learn Student Ambassador UCP Chapter | Parwaaz-e-Zan( A project to train females self Defence)<br>
+Founder of Microsoft Learn Student Ambassador UCP Chapter & Parwaaz-e-Zan( A project to train females Self Defence)<br>
 I might exinct without coffee :coffee: :see_no_evil:
 ### Stats
 <p>